volab/IoT_EPS/_1_userDoc/source/hardDev.rst

 pb it is not I2C compnent and more we need 4

+3 version exist -05 -20 -30 for 5A, 20A, 30A.

+On Banggod there are :
+  - `Banggood ACS712 5A version`_
+  - `Banggood ACS712 30A version`_
+  - `20A version on AliExpress`_

+  20A version output a 100mV/A

+.. _`Banggood ACS712 5A version`: https://www.banggood.com/ACS712TELC-05B-5A-Module-Current-Sensor-Module-For-Arduino-p-74020.html?akmClientCountry=FR&&cur_warehouse=CN
+.. _`Banggood ACS712 30A version` : https://www.banggood.com/1PC-30A-New-Range-Current-Sensor-Module-for-ACS712-p-86583.html?rmmds=search&cur_warehouse=CN
+.. _`20A version on AliExpress` : https://fr.aliexpress.com/item/32315336227.html

 ACS764
 ======
 I can't find rail to rail max  voltage